I have always wondered what a visit to Vietnam would be like.

 Little Hanoi no 9 (9 Ta Hien)

 - We had Chicken 5 Spices, Morning Glory, and Beef with Butter and Lemon – AWESOME!!!

 Bistro Cafe Fast Foods (Pho Ta Hien)

 - The insta-delicious Vietnamese Beef BBQ – which we cooked right in front of us on a little table, while sitting on little plastic chairs.
 PERFECT!!!

 - The Amazing Egg Coffee and Egg Chocolate– The most AWESOME thing you will ever try!!!
 Check out our blog and video A Coffee Lovers Guide to Vietnamese Coffee.

 Where to Stay:

-- After an affordable, budget accommodation option?
+- After an affordable, budget accomodation option?
 Read about Paradise Boutique Hotel.